The Homestead, Chipping Norton: History

 Rowley's grant passed to Robert Campbell junior by 1822.
 In 1837 the land was purchased by Samuel Bowler.
 The use of the site from the 1830s to the 1870s is unknown.
 It is possible that the land remaining in the Johnston family possession continued to be used in the same manner.
 Samuel Bowler kept the land for nearly thirty years.
 This length of time suggests that Bowler was using the property, probably as a farm.
 In 1865 Bowler sold the former Rowley grant to David Johnston, thus consolidating the two grants at the bend of the Georges River within one family ownership.
 The Johnston family of The Homestead, Georges Hall retained the land until 1883 when they sold the former Rowley grant to Alfred Smart, who had also acquired the adjoining Johnston grant.
 Smart sold both properties to William Long in 1884.

 The 1890s recession severely affected Long who was forced to mortgage the entire estate by 1899.

 The history of the property is then traced following a succession of owners in the early twentieth century to the time when it was associated with the Soldier Settlement Area and subdivided into a series of small farms.
 At this time block containing The Homestead also had a cottage/office, Bulk Stable with stalls and bails, Coach house and stables, as well as a number of sheds and windmills.

 The Homestead was requisitioned for wartime occupation by the military in 1942-43, and became the home of the Fairall family during the 1960s and 1970s.
 In 1975 The National Trust of Australia (NSW) classified the property for its cultural heritage values.

 In 1978, The Homestead was acquired by the NSW Department of Environment and Planning as part of a larger acquisition for the purposes of implementing the Chipping Norton Lakes Scheme.
-The group was refurbished prior to 1992 with buildings repaired/restored, the landscape "tidied up" and a picket fence erected along the front (northern) boundary.
-A wishing well "superstructure", constructed of timber with a shingled gable roof and a timber windlass, recorded over the brick cistern in 1992 has been removed.
+The group was refurbished prior to 1992 with the buildings repaired/restored, the landscape "tidied up" and a picket fence built along the front (northern) boundary.
+A wishing well "superstructure", constructed of timber with a shingled gable roof and a timber windlass, recorded over the brick cistern in 1992 was removed.

 The Homestead was leased as a restaurant and entertainment facility in the early 1990s.
 The place was added to the surrounding reserve for public recreation in April 1992, when Liverpool City Council as Trust manager for the Reserve became the lessor of the Lease.
 The lease expired in 1998, at which time Liverpool City Council was reported to be investigating appropriate future uses for The Homestead.
-The building remains vacant in 2018.
+As of 2018, the property remains vacant.